losizm/scamper/README.md

 ### Router

-Use `Router` to structure the application routes hierarchically. `Router` works in much the same way as `ServerApplication`, and routes are relative to its mount path.
+Use `Router` to structure the application routes hierarchically. `Router` works in much the same way as `ServerApplication` with all routes relative to its mount path.

 ```scala